MaistoV/BSpenaHPQC/README.md

 #### HDFS Read Operation
 During the read operation, the following operations are performed [[3]](#3):
-* A client interacts with the distributed file system API and sends a request to a NameNode
+* A client interacts with the distributed file system API and sends a request to a NameNode.
-* NameNode checks the client access privilegs
+* NameNode checks the client access privilegs.
-* If the client has the right privileges, the NameNode sends the **address** of Datanode with a copy of that block and a **security token**
+* If the client has the right privileges, the NameNode sends the **address** of Datanode with a copy of that block and a **security token**.
-* The client shows the security token to the DataNode
+* The client shows the security token to the DataNode.
-* Once the token is checked, the client opens an **input stream** and read the block
+* Once the token is checked, the client opens an **input stream** and read the block.
-* Then the client close the input stream
+* Then the client close the input stream.
-If during the reading the DataNode crashes, the client returns to the NameNode in order to retrieve a new block location
+If during the reading the DataNode crashes, the client returns to the NameNode in order to retrieve a new block location.

 ![Links](https://data-flair.training/blogs/wp-content/uploads/sites/2/2016/05/Data-Read-Mechanism-in-HDFS.gif)

 #### HDFS Write Operation
 During the write operation, the following operations are performed [[3]](#3):
-* The authentication operation is similar to the read operation, but here the NameNode sends the address of the DataNode that contains the data has to be written by the client
+* The authentication operation is similar to the read operation, but here the NameNode sends the address of the DataNode that contains the data has to be written by the client.
-* Once the token is checked, the client opens an **outuput stream**
+* Once the token is checked, the client opens an **outuput stream**.
-* When the client is done, the DataNode copies the same block to a second DataNode and the second one copies the block to a third DataNode (replication factor of three)
+* When the client is done, the DataNode copies the same block to a second DataNode and the second one copies the block to a third DataNode. (replication factor of three).
-* After the replica creation, the third DataNode sends an **acknowledgment** to the second DataNode, the second one sends an acknowledgment to the first one and the first one send the final acknowledgment to the client
+* After the replica creation, the third DataNode sends an **acknowledgment** to the second DataNode, the second one sends an acknowledgment to the first one and the first one send the final acknowledgment to the client.
-* The client close the stream and sends a completion message to the NameNode
+* The client close the stream and sends a completion message to the NameNode.

 ![Links](https://data-flair.training/blogs/wp-content/uploads/sites/2/2016/05/Data-Write-Mechanism-in-HDFS.gif)